追踪 API¶

 Note that the OpenTelemetry project documents certain "standard event names and keys" which have prescribed semantic meanings.

-is a specialized variant of
+Note that RecordException is a specialized variant of

-for recording exception events.
+AddEvent for recording exception events.

 Set Status¶

-.
+Sets the Status of the Span.
 If used, this will override the default Span

-status, which is Unset
+status, which is Unset.

-, one of the values listed below.- Optional
+StatusCode, one of the values listed below.- Optional

 Note: The